Preparing For Treatment

 Absolutely, you can shave as much as you like while having laser treatment.

 We recommend shaving the treatment area the night before treatment, not the day of because when you shave you slightly exfoliate and irritate the area so allow the extra time overnight for the skin to regenerate and make treatment more comfortable.
-Shaving the day of your treatment will cause your skin to feel more sensitive throughout the treatment and may limit the amount of energy we can use due to skin sensitivity.
+Shaving the day of your treatment will cause your skin to feel more sensitive during your laser hair removal treatments and may limit the amount of energy we can use due to skin sensitivity.
 Read More

 Can I wax during my laser hair removal treatment?

-No, shaving is the only method of hair removal recommended while having laser.
+No, shaving is the only method of hair removal recommended while having laser hair removal at our Dublin of Drogheda clinics.
 Waxing in between your sessions will affect hair growth patterns and affect results.
 Read More

 Why can’t I wax or pluck in-between my laser hair removal sessions?